ska-telescope/ska-oso-pht-ui/docs/src/UserIntroduction.rst

    :alt: screen in light & dark mode of the landing page
    :class: with-border

-   :ref:`Figure 1 <figure1>`: Location of light and dark mode toggle of the PPT.
+   Location of light and dark mode toggle of the PPT.